Praveen86july/jgpelaez.github.io/_drafts/en/terraform-aws-wso2-esb-docker-sample.md

 # Use of terraform

-Terraform can be installed [following the instructions](https://www.terraform.io/intro/getting-started/install.html), but in this case we can avoid it using a docker image doing a search in the **[Docker Hub](https://hub.docker.com/)**.
-Using the docker image it's not needed to install additional software in your computer, and it also allows to use terraform in unsupported operating systems.
+Terraform can be installed [following the instructions](https://www.terraform.io/intro/getting-started/install.html), but we can avoid it using a docker image doing a search in the **[Docker Hub](https://hub.docker.com/)**.
+Using a [docker image](https://hub.docker.com/r/uzyexe/terraform/) it's not needed to install additional software in your computer, and it also allows to use terraform in unsupported operating systems.
 In a team everybody will use the same version of terraform if we specify it in the execution scripts.

 To obtain the docker image, we can pull it, in this case: